ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 # Mapping and modding timeline

 Mapping and modding systems are constantly improving.
-The **Mapping and modding timeline** aims to document the biggest system changes and to serve as a reference tool when incorporating new changes.
+The **Mapping and modding timeline** aims to document the biggest system changes and to serve as a reference tool when users are incorporating new changes.

 ## 2007